-- (1) The amounts reported in column (e) for 2018 represent awards of RSUs.
+(1) The amounts reported in column (e) for 2020 represent awards of restricted stock units ("RSUs") and performance share units ("PSUs").
 These amounts are based on the probable outcome of the performance conditions and are consistent with the grant date fair values of each award computed in accordance with FASB ASC Topic 718 using the closing price of our common stock on the grant date.
 Estimated forfeitures are included in the determination of compensation costs.
-The aggregate grant-date fair-value of the awards granted in 2017 and 2018, assuming achievement of the maximum performance levels, for Messrs.
-Alexander, Doom, and Duncan are \$1,706,118, \$518,343, and \$267,915, respectively. - (2) The Narrative to the Summary Compensation Table includes additional information regarding incentive awards - (3) The table below details the amounts reported in the "All Other Compensation" column, which includes Company contributions to defined contribution plans and certain other amounts during 2018: